domino14/macondo/cgp/README.md

 `15/15/15/15/15/15/15/15/15/15/15/15/15/15/15`

-A row with a Z in the middle of it (the 8th position) would look like:
+A row with a D in the middle of it (the 8th position) would look like:

-`7Z7`
+`7D7`

 2. Racks for all involved players, in the order that they will next play.
 Each rack is represented by its letters, and racks are separated by a `/` symbol.
 A blank is represented by a `?`.

 e.g.

 `AB/AA?` means the player to play next has a rack of AB and the other player has a rack of AA? (? being the blank).

+If one of the players' racks is only partially known, specify as many letters as are known.
+If no letters are known, leave that player's rack blank.

+e.g.

+`/ABCDEF` or `ABCDEF/`

 3. Scores for both players, represented as regular numbers, separated by a `/` symbol.
 The order should be in the order of the racks.